loilo/livy/packages/rotating-file-handler/README.md

 ## Options

 The first argument to this handler's constructor is a file path to write to.
-It need to contain a token based on the configured [`strategy`](#strategy)
+It needs to contain a token based on the configured [`strategy`](#strategy).

 An object of options can be passed to the constructor as the second argument.